 Currently, the only medication with CBD in it that has FDA approval is Epidiolex.
 This medication was approved for the treatment of certain types of epilepsy.
 Many people, however, swear by the benefits of CBD in the treatment of a range of other health conditions such as back pain and even cancer.
 There is plenty of anecdotal evidence that CBD had monumental wellness properties, but due to lack of research in the area, it is still too soon to conclude on this.

 For Pain Management

 Pain has two main types under it: nerve and musculoskeletal.
-CBD could benefit for both.
-The only hitch is that there is some evidence which says CBD works best when it is combined with a bit of THC.
+CBD could benefit both.
+The only hitch is that there is some evidence that says CBD works best when it is combined with a bit of THC.
 Based on the type of pain you are struggling with, sometimes CBD alone can bring relief, while at other times, THC is needed as well.
-Due to this, assessment of helpful products gets more difficult because of the regulations in place in each state.
+Due to this, the assessment of helpful products gets more difficult because of the regulations in place in each state.
 For instance, in New York, CBD is an OTC medication, but if there is THC mixed in with it, then you need a prescription to buy.

 CBD is worth a shot when trying to manage anxiety-related symptoms.
 It basically tells the body to calm down, and according to some doctors, reminds it that you are safe.
-The nervous system gets mellowed out, so that you are farther away from a fight-or-flight response.
+The nervous system gets mellowed out so that you are farther away from a fight-or-flight response.
 CBD is no cure-all though; it still bears maintaining a healthy lifestyle complete with enough exercise and good nutrition for the body, because CBD cannot fix everything.

 Ways To Take CBD

 Third-party tested CBD should not show up on a drug test, so long as it had no THC mixed in.
-This doesn’t work for athletes however, because they undergo more sensitive testing, and trace amounts of THC could show up when testing for applied CBD.
+This doesn’t work for athletes, however, because they undergo more sensitive testing, and trace amounts of THC could show up when testing for applied CBD.